 Q: Do you have recommendations for others who are trying videoconferences for the first time or choosing their ViCo equipment?

 Mike: We wanted to make our videoconference oral proceedings as close as possible to the traditional face-to-face conversation with Examining Divisions.
 We need to hear every word that is said, and we need Examining Divisions to hear us clearly.
 That requires a quiet room, and we opted for large wall-mounted monitor screens that allow us to recreate the physical hearing space online.
 We have been using Polycom’s RealPresence videoconferencing software which offers good quality HD video and audio, with automatic compensation for low light and background light as well as background noise.
-We run over an H.323 connection with a maximum transmission rate of 1024 Kbit/s.

 For my first ViCo, I relied on a monitor’s standard in-built camera and microphone, which was successful but not good enough – our video feed was not very clear for the EPO Examining Division – so we invested in a better camera and a better microphone.
 We selected Blue’s Yeti USB microphone to improve sound quality and Logitech’s BRIO Stream webcam to provide 4K video, and the feedback from our next EPO Examining Division was very positive.
 We have not changed our setup since then, except that we have invested in additional ViCo equipment so we can have ViCos running in different rooms at the same time.